psalveso/EC50Calculator/README.md

 ### Running the script from the terminal

-After cloning/forking/downloading the repository, you first need to place your data file output by the INSTRUMENT NAME into the `workdir` directory.
+After cloning/forking/downloading the repository, you first need to place your data file output by the INSTRUMENT NAME into the same directory as the script.
 Then navigate to the directory that contains the script using a terminal.

 The script is run by entering `python3 EC50.py`.

 You have the option of specifying several parameters for the script using flags when you run it.
 These flags are:

+- `-i` This specifies the input data file name.
 - `-d` This specifies the dilution factor.
 It needs to be a number.
 - `-c` This specifies the highest concentration used in the concentration gradient.
 It needs to be a number.
 - `-s` This specifies the number of samples that the concentration gradient spans.
 It needs to be a number.